apache/parquet-site/content/en/blog/features/alp_encoding.md

 retrieve individual values thousands of times faster, with a slightly lower compression ratio and slightly faster compression.

-The code and instructions to reproduce these results and try ALP with your own Parquet datasets can be found in the [alp_benchmark](https://github.com/alamb/alp_benchmark) repository, with the Rust Parquet implementation included.
+The code and instructions to reproduce these results and try ALP on your own Parquet datasets are in the [alp_benchmark](https://github.com/alamb/alp_benchmark) repository, which uses the Rust Parquet implementation.

 <div class="row g-3 td-max-width-on-larger-screens">
   <div class="col-12 col-md-6">